 Instructions

-- In a large bowl, whisk together the olive oil, salt, pepper, garlic powder, onion powder and thyme.
+- In a large bowl, whisk together the olive oil, salt, pepper, garlic powder, onion powder, and thyme.

-- Thread the coated chicken cubes on skewers.
-I use metal skewers that I bought on Amazon.
-If you use wooden skewers, soak them in water for 20 minutes before using them, and place thin foil strips on their exposed edges to prevent them from burning.
+- Place the kabobs on the prepared baking sheet.
+If you use wooden skewers, place thin foil strips on their exposed edges to prevent them from burning.
+Bake the kabobs until cooked through, for about 15 minutes.

-- Bake the kabobs until cooked through, for about 15 minutes.
-Switch the oven to broil, place the baking sheet under the broiler, and broil just until browned, about 1 minute.
+- Switch the oven to broil.
+Place the baking sheet under the broiler, and broil the chicken just until browned, for about 1 minute.
 Serve immediately.

 Notes